Do You Need Help for Mental Health? 10 Warning Signs to Look Out For

 5. Having frequent thoughts about self-harm or suicide.
 Experiencing thoughts about harming yourself or even suicidal ideation are severe warning signs that your mental health might be in crisis.
-If you or someone you know shares these thoughts, you must reach out for help immediately.
+If you or someone you know shares these thoughts, you must seek help immediately.

 7. Experiencing trouble getting along with other people or having difficulty forming close relationships.
-Struggling to build and maintain close relationships can indicate underlying issues with your mental health and well-being.
-Whether it’s due to underlying problems like social anxiety or simply a lack of interest in others, seeking help from a mental health professional can help you manage your feelings and form more meaningful relationships.
+Struggling to build and maintain close relationships can indicate underlying mental health and well-being issues.
+Whether due to underlying problems like social anxiety or a lack of interest in others, seeking help from a mental health professional can help you manage your feelings and form more meaningful relationships.

 8. Having changes in mood that seem to come out of nowhere without any apparent trigger.
 Feeling constantly irritable, depressed, sad, or angry for no apparent reason can signal that your mental health is suffering.
-These sudden shifts in mood are often caused by underlying issues such as depression or bipolar disorder, and they can have severe negative impacts on your overall well-being if left untreated.
+These sudden shifts in mood are often caused by underlying issues such as depression or bipolar disorder, and they can negatively impact your overall well-being if left untreated.

 9. Experiencing frequent conflicts at home or work due to repeated problematic behaviors.
 Struggling with controlling anger or having difficulty getting along with others can signify your mental health is suffering.
 These issues can result in conflicts at home and work, which can be highly stressful and damaging to your overall well-being if left untreated.